TheRumble/OpenXCOM-3DS/README.md

 for game data.

-Configuration and save files are stored under:
+Configuration files and saved games are stored under:

 ```text
 sdmc:/3ds/OXCE/user/
 ```

+---

-### 11. Testing the `.3dsx` With 3dslink
+### 12. Test the `.3dsx` With 3dslink

-During development, rebuilding and manually copying the `.3dsx` to the SD card every time can be inconvenient.
+During development, repeatedly copying the `.3dsx` to the SD card can be inconvenient.

 [3dslink](https://github.com/devkitPro/3dslink) can send a `.3dsx` directly
-from the computer to a Nintendo 3DS over the local network.
+from your computer to a Nintendo 3DS over the local network.

-First, start the network loader/receiver from the Homebrew Launcher on the Nintendo 3DS.
+First, start the network loader or receiver from the Homebrew Launcher on your Nintendo 3DS.

-Find the IP address of your 3DS.
+Find the IP address of the 3DS.

 Then, from the OpenXCOM-3DS source directory, run: